-This document also contains other information than the annual accounts and consolidated accounts and is found on pages 1-41.
-129-144 and 146-152.
-The Managing Director is responsible for this other information.
+This document also contains other information than the annual accounts and consolidated accounts and is found on pages 1-45, 127-144 and 146-152.
+The Board of Directors and the President and CEO are responsible for this other information.